Big Ten Academic Alliance: Cancer Research Consortium

 A related institution to the BTAA, the Big Ten Cancer Research Consortium (BTCRC) unites the cancer research centers of Big Ten universities through collaborative oncology trials.
-All 14 members of the BTAA are members of the BTCRC, as well as the University of Illinois Chicago (UIC).
-Member cancer centers are as follows:
+14 members of the BTAA are members of the BTCRC, as well as the University of Illinois Chicago (UIC).
+Plans are in place to expand membership to include the University of California Los Angeles, the University of Southern California, the University of Oregon, and the University of Washington with the addition of these universities to the Big Ten.
+Current member cancer centers are as follows: